wbsg/ldif/README.md

         bin/ldif examples/music/light/schedulerConfig.xml

-4. Monitor the progress of the scheduled jobs through the status interface, at [http://localhost:5343](http://localhost:5343).
+4. Monitor the progress of the scheduled jobs through the status interface, at [http://localhost:5343](http://localhost:5343)
-5. Integration results will be written in the working directory, into `integrated_music_light.nq`.
+5. Integration results will be written in the working directory, into `integrated_music_light.nq`

 #### Learn More